Roasting the pandemic with Flat Cap Coffee

 But do we think about the roasting process and how the beans are expertly ground to produce that caffeine hit we all crave in the mornings?

 Falling flat is not something artisan coffee roastery Flat Cap Coffee does.
-Owner Mark has worked hard building up his business since late 2018, and although the past year has thrown a global pandemic at him, Flat Cap Coffee is still standing strong, as strong as its finest Dos De Julio blend.
-(Its richest, most intense coffee for anyone curious).
+Owner Mark has worked hard building up his business since late 2018, and although the past year has thrown a global pandemic at him, Flat Cap Coffee is still standing strong, as strong as its finest Dos De Julio blend. (the richest and most intense coffee for anyone curious).

-Flat Cap Coffee is a roastery, a well celebrated addition to a small Wiltshire village.
-Nestled in the countryside may mean life is more serene and a slower pace for the locals but Flat Cap is the opposite, achieving success at lightning speed and setting its sight on bigger and better things ahead.
+Flat Cap Coffee is a roastery, a well-celebrated addition to a small Wiltshire village.
+Nestled in the countryside may mean life is more serene and at a slower pace for the locals but Flat Cap is the opposite, achieving success at lightning speed and setting its sight on bigger and better things ahead.

 The roastery is the brainchild of Mark, a family man who found that enjoying coffee could be turned into a worthwhile business that could help others needing an escape.

 It hadn’t been an easy ride for Mark even before coronavirus forced non-essential businesses to shut up shop though.
 Mark was initially in the army, he enrolled when he was 17 and served for many years.
 The military life was one that suited him for a while, but the horrors he saw and the friends he lost resulted in lasting mental health issues.